 EXPERIENCE AND HISTORY

 Dr. Hannie Schoeman, the founder of the Centre for Play Therapy and Training, has actively been involved in play therapy training for 25 years.
 She trained intensively in the USA and Canada, specializing in play therapy.
 Initially Dr. Schoeman trained as play therapist at the Violet Oaklander Institute, Santa Barbara, USA.
 She also participated in international conferences and workshops in the USA, Sweden, Canada, UK and the RSA.
 She networks internationally with Gestalt and play therapist experts.
 She is a former Director of FAMSA (Pretoria), senior lecturer in Social Work (Play Therapy) and Play Therapy Manager at the University of Pretoria.
 She is at present the Director of the Centre for Play Therapy and Training, Gansbaai.
 Dr. Schoeman is a co-author of the book “Entering the Childs World – A Play Therapy Approach” and presented papers at national and international academic events.

 She is a member of the South African Council of Social Service Professions.
 She is also the RSA representative on the International Association for the Advancement of Gestalt Therapy.

-Dr. Hannie was the promoter for 49 MA candidates, 11 doctoral candidates in the field of Play Therapy.
-She is at present in process with 1 MA candidate and 3 doctoral candidates.
+Dr. Hannie was the promoter for 50 MA candidates, 14 doctoral candidates in the field of Play Therapy.

 The Centre for Play Therapy and Training is situated on the Uylenvlei Retreat, approximately 15 km from Gansbaai, in a picturesque valley, very quiet and peaceful. www.uylenvlei-retreat.co.za